Attorney says heart device did not shock Tennessee man in execution who said he was 'hurting so bad'

 "That is far more consideration than he afforded six-year-old Lakeisha Clay, who bled out during an agonizing crawl toward the room where her nine-year-old sister Latoya lay dying and her mother Angela was already dead by Black's hand," Skrmetti said.

-The nonprofit Death Penalty Information Center said it’s unaware of any other cases with similar claims to Black’s about ICDs or pacemakers.
+The nonprofit Death Penalty Information Center and Black's attorneys said it’s unaware of any other cases with similar claims to Black’s about ICDs or pacemakers.
 Black’s attorneys said they haven’t found a comparable case, either.

-Henry also said officials struggled to insert an IV into his left side, and used some kind of medical device, presumably to find a usable vein, Henry said.
+Henry also said officials struggled to insert an IV into his left side, and ultimately did after using some medical device, presumably to find a usable vein, Henry said.
 They seemed to have no trouble getting an IV into Black’s right side, she said.

 That process is not viewed by media witnesses, whose perspective begins when Black is already strapped in and hooked up to IV lines on the gurney.